valkon/projectfootprint/README.md

-# projectfootprint
+# projectfoodprint
-Comparing the carbon footprint of the world's most popular sneakers and brands
+Calculate the carbon footprint of your grocery shop and store in your personal history.